Trump blurs lines between personal lawyer, attorney general

 Trump’s frustration with Sessions made clear how the president views the Justice Department — as a law enforcement agency that exists to carry out his wishes and protect him.
 Despite a close relationship during the 2016 campaign, Trump never forgave Sessions for withdrawing from the government’s investigation into 2016 election interference, a move that ultimately cleared the way for Mueller’s investigation.

-Barr has come under the scrutiny of congressional Democrats who have accused him of acting more like Trump’s own lawyer rather than country’s attorney general.
+Barr has come under the scrutiny of congressional Democrats who have accused him of acting on Trump’s personal behalf more than for the justice system.
 Democrats have also called on Barr to step aside from decisions on the Ukraine matter.
 Those close to Barr, however, have argued there would be no reason to do so because he was unaware of the Trump-Zelenskiy conversation.

 The department insists Barr wasn’t made aware of the call with Zelenskiy until at least mid-August.